MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Set-FileIntegrity.md

 ### -Enforce
 Indicates whether to enable blocking access to a file if integrity streams do not match the data.

-If you specify a value of $True for this parameter, the cmldet also enables integrity for the file.
+If you specify a value of $True for this parameter, the cmdlet also enables integrity for the file.

 ```yaml
 Type: Boolean